PeekAndPoke/ultra/kontainer/ultra::kontainer.md

 Kontainer is a multi stage dependency injection mechanism.

+## Examples

+Code says more than a thousand words.
+So let's look at the [Examples](docs/ultra::docs/index.md)!

 ## What does "multi stage" mean?

 To answer this, let's first have a look at how (to our best knowledge) dependency injection